+FURUSE, Mikio

+Professor Cell Biology

+KUBOTA, Yoshiyuki

+Associate Professor Neuroanatomy Neuroscience

+MURATA, Kazuyoshi

+Associate Professor Electron Microscopy

+SAITOH, Sei

+Project Assistant Professor Microscopic Anatomy Electron Microscopy

+► Section of Brain Function Information

+SADATO, Norihiro

+Professor Functional Neuroimaging Neuroscience

+CHIKAZOE, Junichi

+Associate Professor Neuroscience

-Research on functional-anatomical mapping of the primate brain The mission of the Section of Brain Function Information is to support collaborative studies using high field magnetic resonance imaging (3T and 7T) and to promote research on functional-anatomical mapping of the primate brain.
+Research on functional-anatomical mapping of the primate brain

+The mission of the Section of Brain Function Information is to support collaborative studies using high field magnetic resonance imaging (3T and 7T) and to promote research on functional-anatomical mapping of the primate brain.
 We are actively promote collaborative studies ranging from basic research and development of MRI to clinical applications as well as studies on establishing standards for MRI procedures, including safety, applications, and quantitative analyses of the images.
 We are now trying to develop an algorithm to quantitatively and statistically handle image data of the brain generated by MRI.
 In addition to collaborative research, training junior researchers in MRI applications and basic neuroscience research are promoted.

+^{} J. Chikazoe and S. Konishi, "Functional neuroimaging approaches to human memory", Memory in Social Context: Brain, Mind, and Society, T. Tsukiura and S. Umeda Ed.: Springer. (in press)

-SADATO, Norihiro Professor Functional Neuroimaging Neuroscience CHIKAZOE, Junichi Associate Professor Neuroscience Center for Genetic Analysis of Behavior IKENAKA, Kazuhiro Professor Director Outline This center produces gene modified rat/mouse and analyzes their behavior using multiple parameters under normal and various stressful conditions.
+Center for Genetic Analysis of Behavior

+IKENAKA, Kazuhiro Professor Director

+This center produces gene modified rat/mouse and analyzes their behavior using multiple parameters under normal and various stressful conditions.
 The facilities in this center are open for the collaboratory use from researchers all over Japan.

+Section of Viral Vector Development 33

+Section of Mammalian Transgenesis 34

+Section of Metabolic Physiology 35

+► Section of Viral Vector Development

+NAMBU, Atsushi Professor Neurophysiology

+KOBAYASHI, Kenta

+Associate Professor Molecular Neurobiology

-Section of Viral Vector Development 36 Section of Mammalian Transgenesis 37 Section of Behavioral Patterns 38 Section of Metabolic Physiology 39 Section of Viral Vector Development - 1 Production and provision of viral vectors in response to the requests from other laboratories. - 2 Developing new useful viral vectors in cooperation with collaborators. - 3 Providing a technical guidance for handling of viral vectors and gene introduction methods, in response to requests.
-In addition, providing guidance for document works required for the handling of recombinant DNA to help the applicants to use viral vectors for their researches. - 4 Test of gene introduction into animals using viral vectors. - (5) Storage of plasmids to produce useful viral vectors.
+- 1) Production and provision of viral vectors in response to the requests from other laboratories. - 2 Developing new useful viral vectors in cooperation with collaborators. - 3 Providing a technical guidance for handling of viral vectors and gene introduction methods, in response to requests.
+In addition, providing guidance for document works required for the handling of recombinant DNA to help the applicants to use viral vectors for their researches. - 4 Test of gene introduction into animals using viral vectors. - 5 Storage of plasmids to produce useful viral vectors.

 National Institute for Physiological Sciences is an inter-university research institute, and has an obligation to facilitate collaborative studies for physiology and brain sciences in Japan.
 Recently, the gene introduction using viral vectors is becoming a very important technique for the analysis of brain function, and the development of a variety of new viral vectors is rapidly progressing.
 However, it is difficult for individual laboratories to produce high quality viral vectors in a large scale.
 Therefore, the laboratory plays a role as a Vector Core, and promotes the collaboration by providing useful viral vectors for the brain science studies.
 Moreover, the technical assistance is provided in response to requests.

+- 1 K. Kobayashi et al., Neurosci.
+Lett.
+630, 45 (2016). - 2 T. Nagai et al., Neuron.
+89, 550 (2016). - 3 K. Kobayashi et al., Methods.
+Mol.
+Biol.
+1382, 175 (2016). - 4 A. Ishida et al., J. Neurosci.
+36, 455 (2016). - 5 AS.
+Wahl et al., Science.
+344, 1250 (2014).

+Figure 1.
+Application of viral vectors to brain research.
+For example, the optogenetical analysis and conditional gene expression in the specific neural pathway become possible by using newly developed lentiviral vector showing highly efficient retrograde gene transfer (HiRet or NeuRet vector) and adeno-associated virus (AAV) vector.
+These useful viral vectors are available to collaborators.

+Section of Mammalian Transgenesis

+Development of Advanced Reproductive / Transgenic Technologies in Laboratory Animals